What you can do:

 seminars and annual conference, are organised, implemented, created and maintained by volunteers.

-Architects for Peace is a member of
+Architects for Peace is an NGO with

-consultative status (category II) with the
+Special Consultative Status (category II) with the

 Economic and Social Council of the

-United Nations and works in a collaborative partnership with
+United Nations and a member of

 RMIT Public Art.